Which of the following structures would not be found in a prokary... | Channels for Pearson+

 1

-Understand the basic structure of prokaryotic cells: Prokaryotic cells are simple, single-celled organisms that lack a nucleus and membrane-bound organelles.
+Begin by understanding the basic structure of prokaryotic cells.
+Prokaryotic cells are simpler than eukaryotic cells and lack membrane-bound organelles.

-Identify the structures listed in the problem: Ribosome, Cytoplasm, Nucleus, and Cell membrane.
+Identify the common components of prokaryotic cells.
+These typically include a cell membrane, cytoplasm, ribosomes, and sometimes a cell wall.

-Recall that prokaryotic cells do not have a nucleus.
-Instead, their genetic material is located in a region called the nucleoid.
+Recognize that prokaryotic cells do not have a nucleus.
+Instead, their genetic material is located in a nucleoid region, which is not enclosed by a membrane.

-Recognize that ribosomes, cytoplasm, and cell membranes are present in prokaryotic cells.
-Ribosomes are involved in protein synthesis, the cytoplasm is the gel-like substance inside the cell, and the cell membrane encloses the cell.
+Compare the list of structures provided in the problem with the known components of prokaryotic cells.
+The cell membrane, ribosome, and cytoplasm are all present in prokaryotic cells.

-Conclude that the structure not found in a prokaryotic cell is the nucleus, as prokaryotic cells do not have a true nucleus.
+Conclude that the structure not found in prokaryotic cells is the nucleus, as prokaryotic cells do not have membrane-bound organelles like a nucleus.

 Watch next